codedogfish/angular-ui-tree/README.md

-# angular-ui-tree
+# Angular-UI-Tree

-It is a angular directive of tree.
+## use your own data struct

+This uiTree not require you to convert your data to some specific struct.

-## two way binding
+## two way data-binding

 "Native" directive of tree mean the ui and data is directly two way binding.
-Not like others are based on JQuery tree plugins.
+Not like others are based on jQuery tree plugins.

-## template customize
+## dom customize

-You can customize the presenation of tree ui, just add or edit the template.
+You can customize the presenation of tree ui, just create your own dom and add three attributes to make a uiTree.

-# Angular-UI-Tree

 ### 简介